nukopian/DBIx-Squirrel/README.md

 to the data, while results may be processed cleanly and efficiently with DBIx-Squirrel's simple yet powerful transformation pipelines.

-This package won't set the world on fire, but it is aimed at those who need to hack together data-processing scripts in a hurry and with ease.
+This package won't set the world on fire, but it will help those who need to hack together data-processing scripts quickly and with relative ease.

 ```perl
 use DBIx::Squirrel;